GRACE

 Jamie Brewer

-Jamie Brewer is an American actress, model, and disability advocate best known for her work on the anthology series AMERICAN HORROR STORY.
-She made her television debut in 2011 as Adelaide “Addie” Langdon in AMERICAN HORROR STORY: MURDER HOUSE, and went on to portray multiple characters in later seasons of the series.
-In 2015, Brewer became the first model with Down syndrome to walk the runway at New York Fashion Week, and in 2018 she made history again as the first woman with Down syndrome to star in an Off-Broadway production — AMY AND THE ORPHANS — for which she received the Drama Desk Award for Outstanding Featured Actress in a Play.
+An actress, model, and intrepid disability advocate, Jamie Brewer is perhaps best known for her work on the anthology series American Horror Story.
+Brewer made her television debut as Adelaide “Addie” Langdon in American Horror Story: Murder House, and went on to portray multiple characters in later seasons of the series.
+Brewer became the first model with Down syndrome to walk the runway at New York Fashion Week, and she made history again as the first woman with Down syndrome to star in an Off-Broadway production — Amy and the Orphans — for which she received the Drama Desk Award for Outstanding Featured Actress in a Play.
 Beyond her artistic achievements, Brewer is a vocal advocate for people with intellectual and developmental disabilities.
-She has held leadership roles in organizations such as the ARC and helped lobby for legislative change regarding the use of derogatory language in Texas law.
-Versatile and boundary-breaking, Jamie Brewer continues to inspire through her acting, modeling, and advocacy work.
+She has held leadership roles in organizations such as the ARC and one of her proudest moments was when she helped lobby for legislative change regarding the use of derogatory language in Texas law.

 • Samantha Sloyan